RulzUrLife/RulzUrAPI/misc/README.rst

 Getting started
 ---------------

-Just run the following command line by replacing <filepath>
-by the path of the JSON
+Just run the following command line by replacing <filepath> by the path of i the JSON, and <endpoint> by the endpoint you want to reach.

 .. code-block:: bash

-  $ curl -X POST -H "Content-Type: application/json" -s -d @<filepath> | jq '.'
+  $ curl -X POST -H "Content-Type: application/json" -s -d @<filepath> \
+      localhost:5000/<endpoint> | jq '.'